 American Express OPEN Business Platinum Review

-American Express OPEN Business Platinum card is a card for business owners who make frequent business trips.
-The card’s $450 annual fee is a stiff barrier to entry, but then again, this card isn’t intended for the small business owner on a tight budget.
+The American Express Business Platinum card is a high-end travel credit card for business owners who make frequent business trips.
+The card’s $595 annual fee is a stiff barrier to entry, but then again, this card isn’t intended for the small business owner on a tight budget.

 The Business Platinum card is a charge card (a segment of the market dominated by Amex).
 That means that unlike a standard credit card, your entire balance comes due on your statement date.
 You can’t carry any of your balance over to the following month.
 On the plus side, there is no preset spending limit.
 We published an article on the relative merits of charge cards and standard credit cards for those interested.

 While the Business Platinum card isn’t aimed at a mass audience, it offers real value to the frequent business traveler.
 Does the Amex Business Platinum charge card make sense for you and your business?
 Read this review to see how well the card stacks up against the competition.